Department of Counselor Education Making a Community Impact

 In a new community collaboration, graduate students in the Department of Counselor Education are supporting local patients while pursuing their degrees.

-Faculty at The College at Brockport have long sought an opportunity for students to fill a void of available mental health services in western Monroe County.
+Faculty at SUNY Brockport have long sought an opportunity for students to fill a void of available mental health services in western Monroe County.

 To help accommodate westside residents who are unable to access such services in Rochester and points east, the College even considered opening its own clinic, according to Dean of the School of Education, Health and Human Services Thomas Hernandez.
 After years of ideas, an enriching opportunity came to fruition this fall.

 The College, Brockport Central School District, and Oak Orchard Health (OOH) have created an integrated health model that will serve the community by looking at the mental health of patients and families holistically.